ManMetGames/ProgrammingEssentials/docs/Lessons/functions.md

 To create a function, we make use of the same approach we used to create a normal method, but the type of the method can be a normal data type, or even a class type!

-To actually return the value, we then need to include the “return” keyword at the end of the code to be run, followed by the value we’re passing back.
+To actually return the value, we then need to include the “return” keyword at the end of the code to be run, followed by the value we’re passing back, which will exit the method immediately with the value.

 As an example, open a new project, and copy and paste in the code below:<br>
 {% highlight java %}